RHOC Star on Erika Jayne’s Desire To Be a Dominatrix: ‘I Don’t Want To Hear About That’

 Judge then questioned Jayne’s desire to be a dominatrix.

 “A dominatrix though?
+That’s major.
 I’m like aren’t you 50?
 I’m tired.
 I’m really tired… Could you imagine having to get dressed up, the makeup, the hair, the whips,” said the reality television personality.

 Erika Jayne Spoke About Her Interest in Being a Dominatrix